Sarat Kumar Ray: Early life

-Ray was born in 1876 in Dighapatia Raj family in Natore District, Bengal Presidency, British Raj.
+Ray was born in 1876 into the Dighapatia Raj family in Natore District, Bengal Presidency, British Raj.
 His father was Pramathanath Ray, the Zamindar of Dighapatia.
 He studied at Rajshahi Collegiate School and Ripon College (renamed Surendranath College).
-He earned a B.A. from Presidency College and a Masters in Physics from the University of Calcutta.
+He earned a B.A. from Presidency College and a master's in physics from the University of Calcutta.
 He joined the Bangiya Sahitya Parishad after being introduced to it by his teacher Ramendra Sundar Tribedi.
 Through the Parishad he became acquainted with Dwijendranath Tagore and Rabindranath Tagore.

 Career

-Ray published his book, Sivaji O Guru Gobinda Singha, in 1908 for which an introduction was written by Rabindranath Tagore.
+Ray published his book, Sivaji O Guru Gobinda Singha, in 1908, for which an introduction was written by Rabindranath Tagore.

 Ray, along with Ramaprasad Chanda and Akshay Kumar Maitreya, worked to discover and preserve the archeological sites in the Varendra region of Bengal.
 They also worked with R. D. Banerji to explore different sites.
-On 27 September 1910 they founded the Varendra Research Society.
+On 27 September 1910, they founded the Varendra Research Society.
 Ray was the president of the society.
 They needed a museum to preserve the antiques they discovered.
-Ray donated 63 thousand rupee and his brother donated the land for the museum.
-The museum was inaugurated by Lord Dundas the Governor of Bengal, inaugurated in November 1919.
+Ray donated 63 thousand rupees and his brother donated the land for the museum.
+The museum was inaugurated by Lord Dundas the Governor of Bengal, in November 1919.

 Ray backed Ramaprasad Chanda in his anthropometric research work circa 1910.

 Ray was a management member of Bangiya Sahitya Sammilani, Indian Music Society, Rajshahi Association, Rajshahi Public Library, and The Asiatic Society.
 He was elected to the Bengal Legislative Council in 1930.